Released February 2021

 - Conduct Relevant Research: Research on Girls of Color in Florida with analysis on Black girls’ disparate entry into the justice system

 - Inform the Community: Use resources and influence to educate stakeholders on the inequities and needs of girls.

 We are committed to the following long-term actions:

 - Assessing Internal Biases: Thorough analysis of our own organization’s culture; addressing our own inherent biases and aggressively working to ensure our policies and practices promote our core values of equity and justice;

-- Addressing the Problem on Multiple Levels: Together with The Children’s Campaign make a renewed call to action to engage and create solutions at the executive, legislative, judicial and community level including: a call for leadership to stop institutionalized trauma (e.g. ending solitary confinement (medical or otherwise), increasing civil citations (a warning versus an arrest), not using the justice system to place girls in lock-up facilities for temporary shelter or non-violent offenses);
+- Addressing the Problem on Multiple Levels: We will renew a call to action to engage and create solutions at the executive, legislative, judicial and community level including: a call for leadership to stop institutionalized trauma (e.g. ending solitary confinement (medical or otherwise), increasing civil citations (a warning versus an arrest), not using the justice system to place girls in lock-up facilities for temporary shelter or non-violent offenses);

 - Advocating for Girls at the School, in the Justice System, and through Social Services: Guide administrative remedies (including exclusionary school practices, involvement of law enforcement and limiting arrests of youth under age 10, and mandated training (i.e. PTSD in youth, attachment theory, intergenerational trauma) for education, child welfare, and juvenile justice professionals) so that all systems are better prepared to meet the needs of Girls of Color in our communities.